-Prerequisites: Database Systems, EITHER Discrete Structures and Theory OR Data Structures and Algorithms

-Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Prerequisites: Database Systems, EITHER Discrete Structures and Theory OR Data Structures and Algorithms Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on:6 - 9 per week)

-Advanced Database Management Systems course deals with the usage as well as concepts of design and architecture of databases.
+The Advanced Database Systems course deals with the usage as well as concepts of design and architecture of databases.
 In covering the concepts, theorems and algorithms, proofs relevant to different aspects (design, architecture, and implementation) are covered.
-The general approach is to go through design, architecture (schema, indexes, and storage), core features (transactions, concurrency), and specialized database usage (data mining & data-warehousing).
+The general approach is to go through conceptual and logical database design, architecture (schema, indexes, tuning and storage), core features (transactions, concurrency), and specialized database usage (datamining & data warehousing).
 The practical work done in the course goes through usage of some advanced SQL features and the implementation of some algorithms and coding of internals of an actual database system.
+Students should already know structured query language.
+Distributed databases, NoSQL, (MongoDB, Firebase, etc.) and graph databases will be covered too.